Ginn Library staff are available to help you with all aspects of your capstone project.

 Cover page templates are below.
 Change anything in ALL CAPS to reflect your capstone information:

-To view capstones from previous years, you can browse the Fletcher School Student Thesis Collection.
+To view capstones from previous years, you can browse the Fletcher School Student Thesis Collection (years 2001-2018), or the Tufts Digital Library collection of Fletcher Theses and Dissertations (years 2001-present).

 Ginn Library can help with all aspects of your dissertation.

-- For tips on using library resources for your research, view slides from the November 2020 PhD Research Resources Review Workshop.
+- For tips on using library resources for your research, view slides from PhD Research Resources Review Workshop.

 - If you need other research help, such as help finding sources or data, please ask a librarian.